Current Time in Dresden, Germany

 What time zone is Dresden in?

-Dresden is in the Europe/Berlin time zone.
-That means the city uses Central European Time (CET, UTC+1) in standard time and Central European Summer Time (CEST, UTC+2) during daylight saving time, the same as Berlin and most of Germany.
+Dresden, Germany is in the Europe/Berlin time zone.
+It follows Central European timekeeping, which means UTC+1 in standard time and UTC+2 during daylight saving time.
+This is the same time zone used in Berlin and most of Germany, so domestic scheduling is straightforward.

 Does Dresden observe daylight saving time?